Indira Kempis Martínez

 Indira Kempis Martínez (born 22 August 1982) is a Mexican politician who served as a senator from Nuevo León from 2018 to 2024.
 A former member of Citizens' Movement (MC), Kempis became an independent in December 2023.
 In January 2024, she joined the Institutional Revolutionary Party (PRI) as a senator within their caucus.

+Inspired by El Salvador's adoption of Bitcoin, Kempis has been a strong supporter of adopting Bitcoin as legal tender.
+She has stated that, "Making bitcoin a legal tender means putting a level playing field for people who are excluded in almost all countries."

 Born in Cuautla, Morelos, Kempis obtained her communications degree from ITESM and subsequently earned a master's degree in public administration and policy.
 In 2018, she was elected to the Senate, and in 2023, she unsuccessfully contended for her party's presidential nomination for the 2024 election.